JDatPNW/TeamBappiTeam/data_acquisition/README.md

 python webtoon_combiner.py --filepath <file_path> --outputpath <int:output_path> --start <int:start_episode> --end <end_episode> --all <True/False> --combine <int:Unit to combine imgs with> --remove <True/False>
 ```

-None of the arguments are necessary and will revert to the defaults if not specifically passed to the script!
 - --filepath: Directory where imgs are saved by using Webtoon-Downloader.
 - --outputpath: Directory where to save the combine imgs.
 - --start: Episode to start combine.